-After you install ArcGIS Web Adaptor, you must configure it to work with an ArcGIS Server site.
+After you install ArcGIS Web Adaptor, you must configure it to work with a server site.
+You can configure the Web Adaptor to work with a GIS Server, Image Server, Workflow Manager Server, GeoAnalytics Server, Knowledge Server, Notebook Server, or Mission Server site.
 You'll do this from a configuration web page or from a command line utility that was installed with the Web Adaptor.
 As a security measure, you can only access the configuration page and command line utility from the machine hosting the Web Adaptor.

 When you open the configuration page, the current status of the Web Adaptor is displayed.
-This indicates if the Web Adaptor has been previously configured.
+This indicates whether the Web Adaptor has been previously configured.
 To view the platform type and version number of the Web Adaptor, click About on the configuration page.

 Configuring the Web Adaptor from the configuration web page